HEPData/hepdata-submission/README.md

   - { name: energies, values: [7000]}
 data_file: data1.yaml
 data_license: # (optional) you can specify a license for the data
-  name: 'GPL 2'
+  name: "GPL 2"
-  url: 'url for license'
+  url: "url for license"
-  description: 'Tell me about it.
-This can appear in the main record display' # (optional)
+  description: "Tell me about it.
+This can appear in the main record display" # (optional)
 additional_resources: # (optional)
   - location: "http:github.com/HEPData/hepdata"
     description: "Full source code for creating this data"
   - location: "root.root"
     description: "Some file"
     license: # (optional)
-      name: 'GPL 2'
+      name: "GPL 2"
-      url: 'url for license'
+      url: "url for license"
-      description: 'Tell me about it.
-This can appear in the main record display' # (optional)
+      description: "Tell me about it.
+This can appear in the main record display" # (optional)

 ---
 # This is Table 2.